thunderbird/thunderbird-android/docs/user-guide/setup/android-version-compatibility.md

 # Android Version Compatibility

+To continue receiving updates, use a device with a supported Android version.
+The minimum supported Android version for Thunderbird for Android and K-9 Mail is generally guided by the versions supported by Google's Jetpack libraries.
+Compatibility requirements for each app release are listed below.

+## Thunderbird for Android

-Thunderbird for Android and K-9 Mail currently require Android 6.0 (Marshmallow, API 23) or newer.
+- Thunderbird for Android 17.0 and above: Android 6.0 (Marshmallow, API 23)

-Older Android versions are not supported by current builds.
+- Thunderbird for Android 8.0-16.x: Android 5.0 (Lollipop, API 21)

-## Historical Compatibility
+## K-9 Mail

-- Thunderbird for Android and K-9 Mail 17.0 and above: Android 6.0 (Marshmallow, API 23)
+- K-9 Mail 17.0 and above: Android 6.0 (Marshmallow, API 23)
-- Thunderbird for Android and K-9 Mail 8.0 and above: Android 5.0 (Lollipop, API 21)
+- K-9 Mail 8.0-16.x: Android 5.0 (Lollipop, API 21)
-- K-9 Mail Version 5.7xx and above: Android 5.0 (Lollipop, API 21)
+- K-9 Mail 5.700-6.904: Android 5.0 (Lollipop, API 21)
 - K-9 Mail 4.9xx-5.600: Android 4.0.3+ (Ice Cream Sandwich MR1, API 15)
 - K-9 Mail 4.802-4.8xx: Android 2.2+ (Froyo, API 8)
 - K-9 Mail 4.800-4.801: Android 4.4+ (KitKat, API 19)